-- 3. The student who meets the criteria of Article 1 and in whom one or more of the special circumstances mentioned in paragraph 2 occurs must contact, as soon as reasonably required but within five months of the onset of this circumstance, the student dean of the program in which the student is enrolled.
+- 3. The student who meets the criteria of paragraph 1 and in whom one or more of the special circumstances mentioned in paragraph 2 occurs must contact, as soon as reasonably required but within five months of the onset of this circumstance, the student dean of the program in which the student is enrolled.
 The student must take reasonable measures to minimize the study delay. - 4.
-A request for financial support for special circumstances is submitted by the student using an application form including a study plan signed by the SLB teacher/learning team supervisor as well as a recommendation prepared by the student dean. - 5.
-If the criteria in all previous articles are met, an application for financial assistance shall be submitted as soon as possible after the end of the delaying circumstance and determination of the study delay, but no later than December 31 after the end of the academic year in which this circumstance occurred.

-If the extent of the study delay cannot be determined within this period, the application shall be submitted later, but as soon as possible after the end of the delaying circumstance and determination of the study delay.
-Student must ensure timely delivery of the documents to the Dean of Students.

-- 6. A study delay caused by special circumstances totaling less than one month does not qualify for relief. - 7.
-Within 4 weeks of receipt of the application, the Graduation Support Committee will issue a recommendation to the Director of OO&S. - 8.
-The Director of R&D&S shall decide within two weeks of receiving the recommendation of the Graduation Assistance Committee.
+A request for financial support in the event of special circumstances shall be made by the student and consists of: - a) An application form fully completed, dated and signed by the student, including a study plan (signed by the SLB employee/learning team supervisor) showing how many credits the student could have obtained during the period in which the special circumstance occurred, as well as the time that he reasonably needs to obtain these points, accompanied by the most recent notification message from the Education Executive Agency with an overview of the (to be) received student finance. - b) A recommendation drawn up by the student counsellor that includes: - The date of the student's first report to the student counsellor, - Designation of the category under which the special circumstances referred to in Article 2(1)(a) to (g) and with which written documents established (as referred to in Article 3(2)), - Determining the impact between the particular circumstances and the study delay (causal relationship) for which financial support is requested, - If applicable, whether the student has applied for an extension of the performance-related grant has been dedicated/assigned. - 5.
+The written documents referred to in the previous paragraph with which the student counsellor establishes the special circumstance are: In the case of a request as referred to in Article 2(1)(a) and (b), a statement from a doctor, paramedic or a recognised behavioural expert showing the period during which the special circumstances occurred; In the case of an application as referred to in Article 2(1)(c), documentary evidence of the particular family circumstances; In the case of a request as referred to in Article 2(1)(d) to (g), relevant documents in support of the application. - 6.
+If the criteria set out in all previous articles are met, an application for financial support will be submitted as soon as possible after the end of the delaying circumstance and determination of the study delay, but no later than 31 December after the end of the academic year in which this circumstance occurred. - If the extent of the study delay cannot be determined within this period, the application will be submitted later, but as soon as possible after the end of the delaying circumstance and determination of the study delay.
+The student must ensure that the documents are submitted to the student counsellor on time. - 7.
+A study delay caused by special circumstances totaling less than one month does not qualify for relief. - 8.
+Within 4 weeks of receipt of the application, the Graduation Support Committee will issue a recommendation to the Director of OO&S. - 9.
+The Director of OO&S shall decide within two weeks of receiving the recommendation of the Graduation Assistance Committee.
 This period may be extended once by a maximum of one week.
 The student and the appropriate student dean will be notified of this extension.